 Key Takeaways

-By week four the prototype survived real strikes, the control unit survived drops, and an iOS app pulled live data – enough to shift the idea from concept to physical artifact.
+By week four the prototype survived real strikes, the control unit survived drops, and an iOS app was pulling live data – calibrated by hundreds of swings in a basement.

 Hacker News Comment Review